 Impeachment’s Risk to the Current Stock Market

 After President Trump was elected, the stock market rose a respectable 6%.
 Since President Trump’s inauguration, the market has continued to rise.
 His first 100 days in office saw a 5.5% increase for the stock market.
 That performance puts market growth behind only President Kennedy and President Bush.
 This growth is in spite of the fact that most of his 100 day promises remained unfulfilled.
 Some of the rise can be attributed to investors pricing in a massive tax cuts.
 This is on top of a fundamentally strong stock market.

 In the last month, market performance has continued to rise, though performance has been flat since April 25th.
 In the week since the firing of FBI director James Comey, the market has trended slightly downward.
 Short term performance in no way reflects long-term market trends, but investors’ confidence in the President seems to be in decline.

 It’s not just investors that are losing patience with the White House.
 Over 80% of financial advisors supported Trump during the election, yet only 43% of them thought the President’s first 100 days were a success.
 Again, this could be a short-term trend, but it appears that confidence is eroding.
 Further loss of in the belief the President can move his agenda forward poses the greatest risk to the stock market in the near future.

 In December of 2016, it was estimated that the impact of the tax cuts President Trump promised to deliver would increase the value of the stock market between 7% and 12%.
 The market reacted accordingly, and we have already seen a corresponding rise in value.
 When a one page tax plan was finally unveiled in late April, the market barely responded.
-One would have expected a more detailed plan to drive the market growth further, but this also points to the possibility that there is no more growth to be made.
+One would have expected a more detailed plan to drive the market growth further, but this also points to the possibility that there is no more growth to be had.